 - The ECO should complete an ECO Checklist after each ECO site visit. - The ECO must compile an ECO monitoring report and submit this to the Applicant, the Contractor and the Competent Authority (the latter only if required by the Competent Authority).
 The monthly reports must be a summary of the ECO inspections from the preceding month, and must highlight the key concerns/ issues on site, instances of non- compliance with the EA and EMPr, all instructions issued to the contractor, actions taken and aspects that still require attention. - All ECO reports and ECO instructions must be retained on file by the Applicant at least for the duration of the construction period (retaining reports for a period of at least 5 years is recommended, in the event that the Competent Authority should request information). - A record (minutes) of construction site meetings, liaison site meetings between the ECO and resident engineer or contractor, monitoring reports, ECO instructions and ECO observations should be clearly documented and filed on a master file off-site for safe keeping. - It is recommended that a site register (incident register) should be kept on site at the site office for the recording of any environmental incidents (e.g. fires, spills etc.), observations which are contrary to the stipulations within the EMPr and any other contravention deemed necessary for the attention of the resident engineer.
-Actions taken to remedy the incidents should also be recorded.

-• A complaints register should be kept on site in which complaints by any member of the public should be logged.
+Actions taken to remedy the incidents should also be recorded. - A complaints register should be kept on site in which complaints by any member of the public should be logged. - The ECO must compile a final post-construction audit report, within 6 months of completion of each construction phase.
+The audit report should detail the rehabilitation measures undertaken, describe all major incidents or issues of non-compliance and any issues or aspects that require attention or follow-up.